small-logo

 • current residential street address; and

-• unique identifying number and the issuing jurisdiction from one of the following documents (including an image of such document): (i) non-expired passport; (ii) non-expired identification document issued by a State, local government, or Indian tribe; (iii) non-expired U.S. driver’s license; or (iv) if the individual does not have any of the above-mentioned documents, a non-expired passport issued by a foreign government; or
+• unique identifying number and the issuing jurisdiction from (i) a non-expired passport; (ii) non-expired identification document issued by a State, local government, or Indian tribe; or (iii) non-expired U.S. driver’s license; or

 • in lieu of all the above, a “FinCEN identifier” – a unique identifying number assigned by FinCEN to an individual.

-• Additionally, for all new companies created or registered to do business in the United States on or after January 1, 2024, this information must be reported for each “Company Applicant,” which is the individual who (i) files an application to incorporate a corporation or form a limited liability company or other entity in the United States, (ii) who registers or files an application to register a foreign company to do business in the United States, and (iii) who is “primarily responsible for directing or controlling” such filing if more than one individual is involved in the filing of the document.
+Additionally, for all new companies registered to do business in the United States on or after January 1, 2024, this information must be reported for each “Company Applicant,” which is the individual who (i) registers or files an application to register a foreign company to do business in the United States, and (ii) who is “primarily responsible for directing or controlling” such filing if more than one individual is involved in the filing of the document.

-• FinCEN’s BOI Reporting Rule defines a “beneficial owner,” with respect to a Reporting Company, as any individual (i.e., one or more) who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise:
+The BOI Reporting Rule defines a “beneficial owner,” with respect to a Reporting Company, as any non-U.S. individual (i.e., one or more) who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise:

 • owns or controls at least 25% of the ownership interests of such Reporting Company; or